Pioneering Breakthroughs for SCN2A Mutations

 RogCon was founded by two parents of children affected by SCN2A mutations, Alex Nemiroff and Kelley Dalby, and Dr. Steven Petrou, a renowned neuroscientist specializing in genetic epilepsy.
 Our founders came together to address the severe, unmet medical need of children and their families who are suffering from mutations in SCN2A, where no solutions currently exist.
 At RogCon, we are walking a path of relentless pursuit, taking deliberate action on a daily basis to bring novel, disease-modifying treatments to all patients.

 Partners on our Path to Discovery

 Our path is enhanced through strong strategic collaborations and partnerships.
-Due to our expertise with SCN2A and our commitment to discover new therapies for SCN2A disease, RogCon has forged partnerships with Ionis Pharmaceuticals and The Florey Institute of Neuroscience, and has formed research collaborations with the foremost academic experts in genetics and epilepsy from around the world to support a number of ongoing programs.
+Due to our expertise with SCN2A and our commitment to discover new therapies for SCN2A disease, RogCon has forged key partnerships with Praxis Precision Medicines, Ionis Pharmaceuticals and The Florey Institute of Neuroscience, and has formed research collaborations with the foremost academic experts in genetics and epilepsy from around the world to support a number of ongoing programs.

 In 2016, Ionis Pharmaceuticals (“Ionis”) [NASDAQ: IONS] and RogCon began a collaboration with the goal of developing new disease-modifying antisense oligonucleotide drugs to treat SCN2A disorders.